milesaturpin/lean-site-template/content/faq.md

 ### Community Building
 ----------------------

 Along with communication of information, one of the primary goals of the fellowship is to build community within the class of fellows.
-To this end, we plan to hold a **two-night retreat**, which will feature board games, workshops, campfires, and in-depth discussion.
-This will likely take place from September 27-29, leaving Friday evening and returning Sunday afternoon.
-All costs are covered.

-Social events following the retreat include dinners, game nights, and parties.
+To this end, the fellowship will feature a large number of social events including dinners, game nights, and parties.
+Food, transportation, and activity costs will be covered.

 ### Expectations
 ----------------